katalon-studio/katalon-studio-platform/README.md

 # Katalon Studio Platform

-Katalon Studio Platform is an open source platform to develop plugins for Katalon Studio.
+The open source platform to develop plugins for Katalon Studio.

 ## Basic Concepts